Malizma333/linerider-userscript-mods/README.md

 Mod that adds support for changing common hotkeys.

+### Improved Mod API

+Adds some formatting improvements to the custom tools api, namely a dropdown and window sizing settings.

 ### Template Mod

 Has a basic example of how to write a mod for new Line Rider mod developers.
 The mod itself generates a rectangle.